hpaluch/wrangler-hello/README.md

 * `<global_api_key>` is your `Global API Key` - go to your Profile Page and click on `View` of `API Keys` -> `Global API Key`

-Now edit wrangler.toml - at least:
+Now copy `wrangler-example.toml` to `wrangler.toml` and edit your `wrangler.toml` - at least:
 * `name` - will be domain prefix of your app, I use `hello`
 * `zone_id` and `account_id` - go to Dahboard on your domain
   and see `Zone ID` and `Account ID` in the right column.
-* `route` you can leave empty so far... (it's missing in docs?)
+* replace `henryx.info` with your domain hsoted in CloudFlare

+NOTE: the `route` parameter is used only when publishing to domain (seems to be ignored in `preview` stage)

 Now you need to invoke
 ```bash